mileswhen/gillessa/README.md

 ## Repo structure
 * `notebooks`
   * **SRDS.ipynb**: simple stochastic simulations of reactions.
 Contains tests of objects and classes for incorporating diffusion, as well as some prelim results.
-  * **SSAmodel**: complete code for generating 2D reaction-diffusion sims with plotting functions.
-Note these are compartment-based.
   * **particle_sims.ipynb**:  particle-based simulations of homodimerization.
 Further checks to validate trajectory [correlation algorithm](https://www.researchgate.net/publication/256072559_Correlation_of_Dual_Colour_Single_Particle_Trajectories_for_Improved_Detection_and_Analysis_of_Interactions_in_Living_Cells) in single-particle tracking experiments.
 * **models.py**: models for simulating stochastic systems: SSA, FRM, MNRM, TAUL-LEAP